Due to maintenance work, the ticket purchase via SBB.ch and SBB Mobile is limited between 09.02.2026, 00:00 and 09.02.2026, 02:00.

 Every 2nd class passenger coach in an IC2000 train formation has a wheelchair compartment with folding seats (please note the pictogram when boarding) but not a wheelchair-accessible toilet.

-Members of the public may also provide assistance with boarding and alighting from trains at all stations.
+Members of the public may also provide assistance with boarding and alighting at all stations and stops.
 However, members of the public are not allowed to handle the Mobilift or the folding ramp.
-SBB cannot accept any liability in the event of damage or accidents.
+The transport companies do not accept any liability in the event of damage or accidents.

 Information on low-floor coaches.